massimobottelli/pong-AI/README.md

 This project aims to train a machine learning model to play the classic video game Pong.

-To do this, I developed a Python script to play Pong and record all relevant metrics (such as paddle position and ball angle) to create a dataset.
+Do do this, I implemented the supervised learning paradigm: while playing Pong, the script creates a dataset with features and target, by recording the relevant metrics (such as paddle position and ball angle).
-This dataset is then used to train the machine learning model with supervised learming approach, using scikit-learn.
+This dataset is then used to train the machine learning model, using Python library `scikit-learn`.
 The resulting model is able to predict the proper position of the AI-controlled paddle to hit the ball when the computer plays against a human player.

 # How to use